VinithaVarghese/DATA-1202-FINAL-ASSIGNMENT-ID-100801304-/README.md

 An especially captivating aspect of this project was the creation of dynamic views, which provided real-time access to insights while minimizing storage and maintenance impacts.
 This strategic decision illuminated the interplay between health factors and demographics, revealing trends that can guide informed decision-making.
 Looking forward, I now recognize the importance of exploratory data analysis at the outset and comprehensive documentation throughout the process.
 Ultimately, this project has not only enhanced my SQL skills but has also deepened my appreciation for the crucial role of data quality in driving transformative insights.

+**AUTHOR:**
+Vinitha Varghese

+**ACKNOWLEDGEMENTS:**
+I extend my gratitude to PurpleBooth for their insightful README template, which served as an excellent reference for structuring this document.
+Additionally, I acknowledge the valuable course material provided by Durham College, which contributed to enhancing my data analysis skills and knowledge.